Rule-34/API/DOCUMENTATION.md

 # Documentation

-This API has gone through many rewrites and should **ONLY** be used on the `Rule 34 App`, so there is no public documentation for now.
+This API has gone through many rewrites and must **ONLY** be used on the `Rule 34 App`, so there is no public documentation for now.

 ## Authentication